han-sen/portfolio/src/projects/aphid.md

   - Redux
 ---

-Aphid is bug-tracking dashboard to help catalog open site issues.
-This project is currently in demo-mode while I build out user registration features.
+Aphid is an open-source bug tracking dashboard for cataloging your project's code issues.
+This project was built with React, Redux, Express, and MongoDB.